 Exfoliating is the next step to cleansing.
 Contrary to what many people think, it is actually good to exfoliate your skin when you are over 40.
 However, even a good thing can be made bad if done in excess.

 Exfoliating your skin once or at the most twice a week is enough to give it the sparkle it needs.
-If you have dry or sensitive skin, you would either need to exfoliate less frequently or find an exfoliant that will work best for your skin.
+If you have dry or sensitive skin, you would either need to exfoliate less frequently or find a natural exfoliant that will work best for your skin

 When you are over forty it is important to get rid of dead skin cells effectively, so new ones can grow.
 Exfoliation does more than just clean the skin; it also increases blood circulation, which causes oxygen and nutrients to come to the surface.
 This is why your skin glows after you exfoliate.